KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. Outdated: Found `MichMich/MagicMirror` in file `MMM-Airtable.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
 3. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-5. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-AlarmClock by fewieden](https://github.com/fewieden/MMM-AlarmClock)

+1. `Recommendation: .codeclimate.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Outdated: Found `MichMich/MagicMirror` in file `MMM-AlarmClock.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `MMM-AlarmClock.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+5. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
+6. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-5. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-AlertExt by MMRIZE](https://github.com/MMRIZE/MMM-AlertExt)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: No ESLint configuration was found.
+2. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. ESLint issues:
-   - MMM-AlertExt.js: Line 17, Column 28: 'sender' is defined but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 25, Column 28: 'sender' is defined but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 52, Column 28: 'sender' is defined but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 149, Column 13: 'context' is assigned a value but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 162, Column 11: 'logLevel' is assigned a value but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 165, Column 5: Read-only global 'Log' should not be modified. (rule: no-global-assign)
-   - MMM-AlertExt.js: Line 166, Column 27: 'receiver' is defined but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 316, Column 45: 'event' is defined but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 438, Column 21: 'popover' is defined but never used. (rule: no-unused-vars)
-   - MMM-AlertExt.js: Line 450, Column 38: 'event' is defined but never used. (rule: no-unused-vars)
-   - config/config.mjs: Line 7, Column 30: 'sender' is defined but never used. (rule: no-unused-vars)

 ### [MMM-alexa by sakirtemel](https://github.com/sakirtemel/MMM-alexa)